 - 120 g butter 8 tbsp

 - 2 cups powdered sugar

-Place the baking sheets on separate racks in the oven.
-Bake the cookies until the edges are light golden, 10 to 12 minutes, switching the pans and rotating them 180 degrees halfway through baking.
+- Place the baking sheets on separate racks in the oven.
+Bake the cookies until the edges are lightly golden, 10 to 12 minutes, switching the pans and rotating them 180 degrees halfway through baking.
 Transfer the cookies to a wire rack and let cool.